CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Redbrand Ruffians.** Sooner or later, the adventurers will cross paths with the toughs who dominate Tuntin.
 Your role is to determine when these ruffians make their appearance.
 Once the characters have had an opportunity to explore several locations in town and converse with the townsfolk, they may decide to track down the Redbrands.
 In such an event, you can execute the "Redbrand Ruffians" encounter.
 Alternatively, if the characters seem hesitant to confront the ruffians, the Redbrands may decide to seek them out at a moment of your choosing.

-**Finding Cragmaw Castle.** The characters may express a desire to locate Cragmaw Castle to rescue Burrowbard Stoneseeker.
-The majority of the townsfolk are preoccupied with the Redbrands, and no one in town possesses knowledge of Cragmaw Castle's whereabouts.
+**Finding Mountainmaw Castle.** The characters may express a desire to locate Mountainmaw Castle to rescue Burrowbard Stoneseeker.
+The majority of the townsfolk are preoccupied with the Redbrands, and no one in town possesses knowledge of Mountainmaw Castle's whereabouts.
 Qelline Alderleaf, Ulfric Brimward, and Halia Thornton can provide guidance on how the party might connect with someone who possesses knowledge about the castle's location.

 ## Important NPCs

 Here is a brief summary of the most important NPCs in Tuntin and their relevance to the adventure:

 1. **Toblen Stonehill (Innkeeper):** The proprietor of the Stonehill Inn, a central location in Tuntin where adventurers can gather information and secure lodging.
-2. **Elmar Barton (Trading Post Owner):** Operates a trading post and owes money to the party if you are using the "Meet Me in Tuntin" adventure hook.
+2. **Elmer Barton (Trading Post Owner):** Operates a trading post and owes money to the party if you are using the "Meet Me in Tuntin" adventure hook.
 3. **Daran Edermath (Order of the Gauntlet Member):** A member of the Order of the Gauntlet who has a quest for the party, providing an opportunity for adventurers to become involved in the order's activities.
-4. **Linene Graywind (Trader):** Operates a trading post and offers a reward for retrieving her stolen supplies, motivating the party to engage with the town's troubles.
+4. **Linett Graygale (Trader):** Operates a trading post and offers a reward for retrieving her stolen supplies, motivating the party to engage with the town's troubles.
 5. **Halia Thornton (Zhentarim Member):** A member of the Zhentarim with a quest for the party, introducing intrigue and opportunities to work with or against this faction.
 6. **Qelline Alderleaf (Helpful Halfling Farmer):** A kind-hearted halfling farmer whose son, Carp, possesses knowledge of a secret entrance into the Redbrands' hideout, potentially aiding the party's efforts to deal with this troublesome gang.
 7. **Sister Garaele (Elf Cleric of Tymora):** An elf cleric of Tymora and Harper agent with a quest for the party, furthering the adventurers' involvement with the Harper organization.